Interferometer Techniques for Gravitational-Wave Detection: Optical Components: Coupling of Field Amplitudes

 \subsubsection{Length and tunings}

 \epubtkImage{fexample_length_tunings.png}{ }

-This \Finesse file demonstrates the conventions for lengths and microscopic positions introduced in Section~\ref{sec:tuning}.
+These \Finesse files demonstrate the conventions for lengths and microscopic positions introduced in Section~\ref{sec:tuning}.
 The top trace in Figure~\ref{fig:fexample_length_tunings} depicts the phase change of a beam reflected by a beam splitter as the function of the beam splitter tuning.
 By changing the tuning from 0 to 180\textdegree\ the beam splitter is moved forward and shortens the path length by one wavelength, which by convention increases the light phase by 360\textdegree.
-On the other hand, if a length of a space is changed, the phase of the transmitted light is unchanged (for the default wavelength $\Delta k=0$), as shown the in the lower trace.
+On the other hand, if a length of a space is changed, the phase of the transmitted light is unchanged (for the default wavelength $\Delta k=0$), as shown in the lower trace.